marshmallow-code/marshmallow/docs/extending.rst

 By default, :meth:`Schema.dump` and :meth:`Schema.load` will return validation errors as a dictionary (unless ``strict`` mode is enabled).

 You can register a custom error-handling function for a :class:`Schema` using the :meth:`Schema.error_handler` decorator.
-The function receives the serializer instance, the errors dictionary, and the original object to be serialized.
+The function receives the schema instance, the errors dictionary, and the original object to be serialized.

 .. code-block:: python

     import logging
+    from marshmallow import Schema, fields

     class AppError(Exception):
         pass